sshukul/MoaiSpriter/README.md

 5. Clone the submodule moai_spriter_plugin project (https://github.com/sshukul/moai_spriter_plugin) directly into your Moai game and integrate as shown in sample project.
 Keep as submodule and update from repo when newer features are released.

+## Troubleshooting
+1. Sprite sounds or z-index changes within animation aren't working - If you are adding a listener for EVENT_TIMER_KEYFRAME on an  animation, don't forget to add a call to player.keyFrameFunc() at the end if you want sounds and z-index hanges to work.
+This is because the plugin also makes use of keyframe listeners to activate sounds and z-index changes.

 ## Credits:
 Thanks to github users miletbaker (https://github.com/miletbaker/spriter2moai)